 Standard 8: Advocacy

 Students are provided with regular opportunities and time to practice these skills and engage in peer feedback and self-assessment.
 During Health Education instruction, educators should always utilize developmentally appropriate, trauma-sensitive, culturally responsive and sustaining, and inclusive practices to address learner variability and reduce barriers to learning.

 The following model for skill development was developed from the National Health Education Standards and the World Health Organization.
 Teachers should include all five elements of this model when designing meaningful learning opportunities for students to practice and reinforce health skills.

 It is critical to ensure that students have a clear understanding of what they are learning and what successful learning looks like throughout their learning experiences.
 Standards-based assessments for health education provide evidence of students’ current level of performance related to health skill performance and functional knowledge acquisition.
-Assessments should include scenarios that students might experience in real life (i.e., at home, in school, and in the community).
-A variety of assessments (e.g., performance task, role play, advocacy campaign, constructed response) may be used to allow all students to demonstrate what they know and are able to do in relation to the HCPS III for Health benchmarks.
+Assessments should include scenarios that students might experience in real life (e.g., at home, in school, and in the community).
+A variety of assessments (e.g., performance task, role play, advocacy campaign, constructed response) may be used to allow all students to demonstrate what they know and are able to do in relation to the National Health Education Standards (NHES) and Performance Indicators.